Erfan003/python-mini-games/README.md

 As new games are added, each gets its own folder under `games/`.

 ---

 <!--
-## 🧭 Roadmap

-- Have ideas?
-Open an Issue or start a Discussion.

----

 ## 🤝 Contributing

-Contributions are welcome — from bug fixes to new games!

-**Basic flow:**

-1. Fork the repo.
-2. Create a branch: `git checkout -b feature/tic-tac-toe`.
-3. Add your game under `games/<game_name>/`.
-4. Commit & push.
-5. Open a Pull Request.

-If you're new to GitHub, check the *Getting Started* note below (coming soon).

----
  -->

 ## 🐛 Issues & Feedback